rip-create-your-account/finnishtable/readme.md

 allocations.
 This may have some sort of impact on your allocator/GC/whatever_runtime_you_have.

+### Size hint / initial capacity

+Unlike with the built-in Go map, the initial size hint doesn't end up being rounded up to the next power-of-two number.
+By utilizing the fact that only the trie needs to be of a power-of-two size but not the number of buckets per map, Finnish table will adjust the number of buckets per map to allocate much more precisely the minimal amount of space for the hinted amount of entries.
+Right now you get a load factor of 0.75 after inserting the hinted amount of entries.

 ## Sweet little lies

 Here Todd Howard sells you the same ~~game~~ data structure for the third time.